Resisting high-energy impact events through gap engineering in superconducting qubit arrays: Rapid Repetitive Correlated Sampling

-\fig{sampling} shows a single dataset featuring six events.
+\fig{sampling} shows a data from a single 60~second experiment featuring six events.
 As in Ref.~\cite{mcewen_resolving_2022}, we use a matched filter to locate events with high confidence.
+The matched filter exploits the reliable shape of the impact event in the error time-series, and is mathematically equivalent to a scaled cross-correlation with a template of the event shape.
 Events are clearly visible on the weakly gap engineered qubits.
 Correspondingly, the performance of these qubits deviates noticeably from the prediction from independent $T_1$ and readout errors.
 For instance, all six weakly gap engineered qubits experience an error simultaneously two orders of magnitude more frequently than expected, indicative of highly correlated error bursts.
 The same events do not affect the performance of the strongly gap engineered qubits, as they continue to match the independent error model.
 In all 100 datasets, we find no time period where the behaviour of the strongly gap engineered qubits deviate from the independent error model, including where we see clear evidence of impacts in the weakly gap engineered qubits.

 \fig{impact} shows the time series data around a single impact event.
 This is the event labeled $4$ shown in \fig{sampling}.
 In \fig[a]{impact}, we see that the event affects only the weakly gap engineered qubits, elevating their error rate significantly.
 By contrast, the strongly gap engineered qubits do not respond to the event, displaying error rates expected from independent $T_1$ and readout fidelities.
 During the event, we see substantial variation in error, revealing the checkerboard pattern of strongly and weakly gap engineered qubits directly in \fig[b]{impact}.
+During all discovered impact events, we see the SGE qubit display no additional error compared to their performance away from events and matching the independent error model.
+This confirms that the SGE qubits are robust to QP-induced correlated errors from impact events.